Marketing mix modeling: Adoption of MMM by the industry

 Many Fortune 500 companies that are largely consumer packaged goods (CPG) companies, such as P&G, AT&T, Kraft, Coca-Cola, Hershey, and Pepsi, have made MMM an integral part of their marketing planning.
 This has also been made possible due to the availability of specialist firms that are now providing MMM services.

 Marketing mix models were more popular initially in the CPG industry and quickly spread to retail and pharmaceutical industries because of the availability of syndicated data in these industries.
 The pioneers using this in full-scale commercial application were Marketing Management Analytics (MMA) in 1990 and Hudson River Group in 1989.
 Later, data companies Nielsen and IRI started bundling an MMM as part of their standard data contracts, which led to these initial companies to branch out to other verticals.

 Availability of time-series data is crucial to robust modeling of marketing-mix effects.
 The systematic management of customer data through CRM systems in other industries like telecommunications, financial services, automotive and hospitality industries helped its spread to these industries.
 In addition, data availability through third-party sources like Forrester Research's Ultimate Consumer Panel (financial services), Polk Insights (automotive) and Smith Travel Research (hospitality), further enhanced the application of marketing-mix modeling to these industries.

-Application of marketing-mix modeling to these industries is still in a nascent stage and a lot of standardization needs to be brought about especially in these areas:
+The application of marketing-mix modeling to these industries remains in a nascent stage, with standardization widely considered needed in the following areas: